I Know What You Did Last Summer (2025) review – A soul-less sequel

 So does Robinson choose to just double down on the slasher shenanigans from the original?
 Maybe throw in a bit more gore, some more creative kills, deeper character arcs, or a more likable cast?
 Nope!
 In fact, Robinson has chosen to dilute absolutely everything about the original movies that some viewers might have enjoyed.

-The story of I Know What You Did Last Summer contorts itself into awkward positions to fit in with the series’ history.
-It feels ham-fisted and pretty farcical.
-Especially when you start to consider the number of plot-holes.
-As it begins to wrap itself up, it becomes very clear that the writers felt a need for a big shock revelation but it really doesn’t land.
-It makes barely any sense and is pretty eye-rolling, to be honest.
+It’s ham-fisted and pretty farcical, especially when you start to consider the number of plot-holes.
+As the story begins to wrap itself up, it becomes very clear that the writers felt a need for a big shock revelation but said revelation really doesn’t land.
+In fact, it makes barely any sense which leads to eye-rolls aplenty.
 The movie has far more problems than simply the story, though.

 IKWYDLS fails at simply being an enjoyable slasher and pales as a sequel.
 The kills are far less interesting, there is less gore, there is far less creativity, and the characters are bland and unlikable.